Pittsburgh-NEH-Institute/Institute-Materials-2017/alexandria/data_and_processing_model_specification.md

 LMNL data model

 LMNL documents contain text.
 Text can have ranges on them.
 Ranges can overlap.
 Ranges can be annotated on either the start tag or the end tag.
-Annotations can contain text themselves, that can have ranges, that can have annotations etc. Annotations can be annotations.
+Annotations can contain text themselves, that can have ranges, that can have annotations etc. Annotations can be annotated.
 Annotations on a range are ordered.